 Something of a new kid on the block in bourbon terms, Widow Jane is making waves among Kentucky bourbons.
 The exquisitely sourced bourbon is blended with Limestone mineral water from the Widow Jane Mine in Kentucky, and combined to give the unique and remarkable taste and flavor.
 The Widow Jane Distillery is owned by Cacao […]

 Created in 1830 by a Scottish immigrant called James Crow, this bourbon was sold across many different distilleries.
 Crow died in 1856, and the original bourbon died with him, however, the name was kept by W.A.
 Gaines and Company, who produced their own version of Old Crow under the name.
 This is the version that […]

 Woodford Reserve is made by the Brown-Forman Company, with the distillery named after Brown-Forman.
-However, it used to be called Old Oscar Pepper Distillery up until Brown-Forman bought it in 1941, and refurbished it in 1993.
-Located in Kentucky, this is one of the finest bourbons produced in America, and Woodford Reserve has long been […]
+The distillery used to be called Old Oscar Pepper Distillery until Brown-Forman bought it in 1941 and refurbished it in 1993 Located in Kentucky, this is one of the finest bourbons produced in America, and Woodford Reserve has long been viewed […]

 Kirin Brewery Company, a Japanese firm, manufactures Four Roses Bourbon Whiskey.
 The distillery of the brand in Lawrenceburg, Kentucky, was established in 1910 in an architectural design based on the Spanish Mission.
 The structure is under the National Registrar of Historic Places.
 History of Four Roses Bourbon Whisky In 1884, Paul Jones Jr shifted his […]